Global pizza brands battle for Russia's far-flung regions

 For now, the company is using part of the 148 million pounds ($192 million) it raised listing shares in London in June to add 40 outlets this year, venturing as far as Krasnodar, 1,200 kilometers (750 miles) south of Moscow.

 Domino's closest rival is not standing idle.
-The Russian franchise of U.S. chain Papa John's International Inc (PZZA.O), the fourth biggest player in the country in 2016, sees room for 60-80 store openings each year over the next five years.
+The Russian franchise of U.S. chain Papa John's International Inc, the fourth biggest player in the country in 2016, sees room for 60-80 store openings each year over the next five years.

 "We still see potential in Moscow.
 I think we could open a further 40-50 stores there, but we are also embarking on an aggressive expansion to small towns," Christopher Wynne, the chief executive of Papa John's franchisee, told Reuters.